-The final remaining stratum contains the 119 school districts with no high school.
+The final remaining stratum contains the 120 school districts with no high school.
 None of these districts are AEA districts.
 Because the stratum is not small, we used propensity score matching to find fiscal peers for each of these districts.
-The stratum is not large enough, however, to be divided into 10 subgroups, as was done with the All Other K-12 Districts stratum.
+The stratum is not large enough, however, to be divided into 20 subgroups, as was done with the All Other K-12 Districts stratum.
 Therefore, the districts were divided into five groups based on their metropolitan status and core operating expenditures per pupil.

-As with the stratum of 985 K-12 districts, each of the five subgroups was assigned as a treatment group, and the corresponding probability model was estimated using the nine cost factors and their squares as control variables.
+As with the stratum of 983 K-12 districts, each of the five subgroups was assigned as a treatment group, and the corresponding probability model was estimated using the nine cost factors and their squares as control variables.

 Again, the 40 school districts with the nearest propensity scores to those of each designated treatment district were identified, and potential matches outside of a two-standard-deviation band were discarded.
-All 119 districts had at least 29 viable propensity score matches, and most (124) had 40 viable matches.
+Potential matches that were more than six standard deviations different from the district were also discarded.
+With the exception of Doss Consolidated ISD (which had only 12 students in 2016), all of the districts in this stratum had at least 13 viable propensity score matches.